Skip to content

 ;[1, 2, 3].forEach(run)

-// ❌ ASI hazard: IIFE becomes a call of the previous expression
+// ❌ ASI hazard: IIFE parsed as call

 setup()